ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 #### Resurs Payment History

-By clicking the **Resurs Bank betalhistorik** button from the order view, you can access a detailed log of each event in the payment lifecycle:
+By clicking the **Resurs Bank payment history** button from the order view, you can access a detailed log of each event in the payment lifecycle:

 ![](images/prestashop-payment-history.png)